honasjp/K-State-CIS-200-Syntax-Sheet/Sheet.md

 ```

 ## Arrays
 I find it helpful to think of arrays as tables with pre-defined lengths.
 The following table demonstrates what you might imagine an array to look like that is of length 10 and has all zeros.
-Arrays are zero indexed, so the first position in the array is index 0<br/>
+Keep in mind that arrays are zero indexed, so the first position in the array is index 0<br/>

 | Index:        | 0           | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |
 | ------------- |:-------------:| -----:| -----:| -----:| -----:| -----:| -----:| -----:| -----:| -----:|